MolBIFFM/diana/README.md

 along customized Cytoscape style specifications for each type of network.

 ## Setup
-External dependencies can be installed using pip by running
+External dependencies can be installed using pip by running the following
+command:

 ```
 pip3 install -r diana/requirements.txt